Jordosi/freelance-tracker/README.md

 ## Freelance tracker API
 RESTful API service which provides project and task management for freelancers and their clients.
-This API was developed as a part of a of a design and technology training practice.
+This API was developed as a part of a design and technology training practice.
 ### Features
 [x] Registration and authentication with JWT
 [x] User roles support: `CLIENT`, `FREELANCER`, `ADMIN`